alco/ExReminder/README.md

 abundantly commented.
 Every time you stumble upon an unfamiliar concept, try playing with it in the shell and see what happens.

-## Epilogue ##
+## Where to go Next ##

 Congratulations!
-You have now a pretty solid understanding of what it takes to write a client-server application using Elixir.
+You now have quite a solid understanding of what it takes to write a client-server application using Elixir.
+Ready for a tougher challenge?
+Great!
+At the moment I'm further refining this tutorial.
+You may have noticed that some features like supervisor implementation and using a formatted date to set event timouts are described in the book, but are missing in this tutorial.
+This is temporary, see the TODO file for a list of things to be added soon.
+If you'd like to help me out, feel free to fork the project and start hacking.
+Also send a note to the [mailing list][8] so that I know which task you're working on.

+Next, I'm going to bring this [WebSockets demo][13] up to date and later, if all goes well, I will try to port the server for Mozilla's BrowserQuest adventure.
+If any of these projects sound interesting to you, come join me.
+Find my on IRC (I'm true_droid there) and send a message to the [list][8].

   [1]: http://elixir-lang.org/getting_started/1.html